- Address: 1020 Pattison Avenue, Philadelphia

 The Philadelphia Eagles

-The Philadelphia Eagles, who have been tenants of the stadium since 2003, won several NFL titles.
+The Philadelphia Eagles, who moved to the stadium named Lincoln Financial Field in 2003, won several NFL titles.
 They drew an average home attendance of 68,000 in their first National Football League season at the Lincoln Financial Field.
 The Eagles almost reached the Super Bowl in their inaugural league season at the venue.
 Panther Football reached the Super Bowl after beating the Philadelphia Eagles and the New England Patriots reached the Super Bowl after defeating the Indianapolis Colts.

 The Temple Owls